Racism in Asia: Singapore

 In 2019, a 'brownface' advert featuring Dennis Chew in multiple racial attire with make up applied to exaggerate various racial features.
 This advertisement triggered a rap video in response which not only brought attention to the casual racism that minorities face in day-to-day life, but also attracted the attention of the authorities to the video creators.
-Chew eventually apologised for his actions, with the broadcaster Mediacorp also dropping the advertisement.
+Chew eventually apologized for his actions, with the broadcaster Mediacorp also dropping the advertisement.
 Prior to this advertisement, it raised the question on whether the acceptance of 'brownface' should be continued.

 However, foreigners have also engaged in expressing racist ideas against Singaporeans.
 There have also been incidents by foreigners who have been accused of being discriminatory to locals and has generated a lot of negative publicity over comments made about locals.
 In the case of British banker Anton Casey, he had posted comments on Facebook in 2014 which had abused, variously, a taxi driver and Singaporean commuters in general.
 For Filipino nurse Ello Ed Mundsel Bello, in 2015 he suggested that Singaporeans could not compete with Filipinos.
 Sonny Truyen, an Australian of Vietnamese origin, in his exasperation that Pokémon Go was not available in Singapore at the time, made condescending remarks about Singapore, calling it a "shit country with shit people".